History of Multan

 Multan was made a separate state, the Emirate of Multan including in its limits parts of Punjab and Kashmir during the Arab rule of 9th and (or) 10th century.
 It is famous for its Sufi shrines.
-Province of Multan was one of the largest and initially established provinces of the Mughal Empire.
+Province of Multan was one of the largest established provinces of the Mughal Empire.

 Ancient era

 Multan was founded by great grandson of Prophet Noah before 3000 BC era, according to the historian Firishta.
 It was home to ancient Indo Aryan civilization.
-According to Hindu tradition the ancient name of Multan was Mulasthana and the current name Multan was possibly associated with the Mallian people who faced Greek army and were defeated by Alexander the Great's army after a fierce battle.
+According to Hindu tradition the ancient name of Multan was Mulasthana and the current name Multan was possibly associated with the Mallian people inhabiting the region, who also faced Greek army and were defeated by Alexander the Great's army after a fierce battle.
 "Once Keshap Pura (Multan) was capital of the Raja Hurnakas.